 It is the goal of ALBA School to provide students with the opportunities and skills to further their education in schools where traditionally, bilingual students do not attend in great numbers.
-To continue with the goal of increasing educational opportunities for bilingual students with the renewal of the 2018-2019 charter ALBA School is pursuing the International Baccalaureate Primary Years Programme (PYP) for students in PreK-5th grade and the Middle Years Programme (MYP) for students in 6th-8th grades.
+To continue with the goal of increasing educational opportunities for bilingual students with the renewal of the 2018-2019 charter ALBA School is pursuing the authorized for the International Baccalaureate Primary Years Programme (PYP) for students in PreK-5th grade and a candidate for the the Middle Years Programme (MYP) for students in 6th-8th grades.
 The alignment between ALBA's existing educational program and the IB framework are synchronous.